WASHINGTON, DC 20570

 NLRB authority is divided by law and delegation.
 The five-member Board primarily acts as a quasi-judicial body in deciding cases on formal records.
 The General Counsel investigates and prosecutes unfair labor practices before administrative law judges, whose decisions may be appealed to the Board; and, on behalf of the Board, conducts secret ballot elections to determine whether employees wish to be represented by a union.

 The Board consists of the Chairman and four members who are appointed by the President with the advice and consent of the Senate.
-Board Members serve staggered terms of five years each.
-The General Counsel is also appointed by the President with the advice and consent of the Senate and serves a four-year term.
+Board Members serve staggered terms of 5 years each.
+The General Counsel is also appointed by the President with the advice and consent of the Senate and serves a 4-year term.

 Additional information about NLRB can be found on the Web site www.NLRB.gov.